Relating categorical dimensions in topology and symplectic geometry: Symplectic tools: resolutions and LS-coverings in Liouville domains

 \subsubsection{Lagrangian cobordisms in Liouville domains}

-The key step in the argument is to provide a construction that resolves a Lagrangian submanifold into cocores.
+The main tool that we will employ to bound generation time of a Lagrangian is to construct a Lagrangian cobordism that resolves a Lagrangian submanifold into cocores.
 The following proposition\footnote{A version of this proposition was given in \cite[Appendix B]{hanlon2022aspects}.
 However, the proof contains a minor error corrected here.} generalizes \cite[Proposition 1.37]{ganatra2018sectorial}, which required a ``thinness" condition. \begin{prop} Let $L\subset X$ be an exact Lagrangian submanifold with primitive $df=\lambda_X|_L$.
 Suppose that there is a subdomain $Y\subset X$ so that: \begin{enumerate} \item $X$ is the completion of $Y$, \item $L\cap Y= L_1\cup \cdots \cup L_k$, where the $L_i$ are not necessarily connected Lagrangians in $Y$ with Legendrian boundary. \item There exist constants $c_1< \ldots < c_k$ so that $f(\partial L_i)= c_i$ \end{enumerate} Then there is an exact Lagrangian cobordism

 As a consequence, there exists an iterated mapping cone decomposition in the pre-triangulated closure of $\mathcal W(X))$

 \end{prop} \begin{remark} The fact that the $L_i$ are allowed to be disconnected, as long as $f(\partial L_i)$ is a fixed constant independent of the component, will be crucial for improving the upper bound on Rouquier dimension by the number of critical points to the number of critical values.
 We also observe that the disjoint union $L\coprod K$ is isomorphic to the direct sum of objects $L \oplus K$ in the wrapped Fukaya category. \end{remark}